CSC-DPR/eopf-cpm/docs/source/user-guide/product.rst

     Every component to work with product are given in the module :obj:`eopf.product`.

-    The main object class is the :obj:`eopf.product.EOProduct`, a dict-like class that aggregate group object, named :obj:`eopf.product.core.EOGroup`, and are compliant with Common data model.
+    The main object class is the :obj:`EOProduct`, a dict-like class that aggregate group object, named :obj:`EOGroup`, and are compliant with Common data model.

         .. jupyter-execute::